The Kimpton De Witt Amsterdam is a 5 star force to be reckoned with US Boutique hotel in Central Amsterdam.

 Our room was incredibly spacious, with a huge king size bed, wardrobe and a relaxing chair in the corner.
 The bed and the linen was absolutely dreamy.
 I struggled to get up in the mornings as it was so comfortable!
 I do find hotels hit and miss with bed comfort but the Kimpton exceeded my expectations.

 I loved the small touches of luxury, as a Brit, the bone china tea set went down a treat for me as did the crystal wine glasses!
 I am all about the coffee in the morning and there is a Nespresso capsule machine in the room for that quick fix.
-Marie-Stella-Maris, a local brand, was amenities' brand of choice, a fine choice indeed as I ended up buying a shower gel and diffuser to bring home.
+Marie-Stella-Maris was the amenities' brand of choice, a fine choice indeed as I ended up buying a shower gel and diffuser to bring home.
 Also, if you are into Yoga, there are mats in the room, Namaste indeed.

 I have to say that I was a little disappointed that Breakfast was not included in the £200 a night price tag I paid.
 Most boutique hotels I have stayed in over the years all include Breakfast in the package so this was a slight downer for me.